julestnz/julestnz/README.md

 ### Hi, I'm Julien

-VP of Technology at Datatorque (Wellington, NZ).
+Head of Technology at Datatorque (Wellington, NZ).
 I lead engineering teams, and I stay hands-on — the projects below are things I've personally designed and built, mostly with Claude Code as a development partner.